Skip to Main Content

 Carbon Offset

-A carbon footprint corresponds to the whole amount of greenhouse gases (GHG) produced to support a person's lifestyle and activities—either directly or indirectly.
+A carbon footprint is an estimate of the amount of greenhouse gases (GHG) produced to support a person's lifestyle and activities—either directly or indirectly.
 Carbon footprints are usually measured in equivalent tons of CO2 throughout a year.
 They can be associated with an individual, a company, a product, travel, shipping, an event, or other activities.